conversejs/converse.js/docs/source/configuration.rst

 all the available configuration settings.

-After you have configured *Converse.js*, you'll have to regenerate the minified JS file so that it will include the new settings.
+After you have configured *Converse.js*, you'll have to regenerate the minified JavaScript file so that it will include the new settings.
 Please refer to the :ref:`minification` section for more info on how to do this.

 .. _`configuration-settings`: